Azure – Networking – Part 11 – ExpressRoute

 Hope, you all are doing good :).
 Now a days I am exploring one of the very important service provided by Azure is ExpressRoute.
-In my last project we have consume this service for our customer but it was configured by some one else.
+In my last project we have used this service for our customer but it was configured by someone else.

 There are many articles and videos on ExpressRoute are available in net.
 But then I thought, what’s wrong , if we add one more to it.
 It will clear my understanding as well as it might help some one to understand ExpressRoute 🙂 .

 Here I will only share some basics of ExpressRoute.
 I will not be able to share any presentation of all configuration as I don’t have all prerequisite available but will try to touch most of the important part of ExpressRoute.